Rajeshdevanal/Rajeshdevanal/README.md

 ---

+## ⭐ About Me
+- 💡 Strong interest in **Data Analytics & Machine Learning**
+- 📊 Skilled in turning raw data into **actionable insights**
-⭐ **Open to Data Analyst / Data Scientist opportunities**
+- 🚀 Actively seeking **Data Analyst / Data Scientist opportunities**

-🚀 Ready to learn, contribute, and grow in data-driven roles
+---

+⭐ *If you like my work, consider giving a star to my repositories!*